Funding & Cost

 Master of International Affairs

-Overview | Tip | Funding | Tuition & Fees | Cost of Living | Return on Investment
+Overview | Funding Tips | MIA Cost | MIA Funding | Return on Investment

-Financial assistance comes in many forms.
-The centerpiece of our funding are competitive Bush School Scholarships, which provide some support for our students.
 The Bush School is dedicated to making graduate education affordable.
 We know the majority of our students are seeking purpose-driven lives and cannot take on an enormous amount of debt.
-By providing some financial assistance, The Bush School supports students choosing jobs that matter to them.
-Alumni are free to pursue their passions, not their pocketbook, as they enter the workforce.
+By providing some financial assistance, The Bush School supports students choosing jobs that matter to them and are free to pursue their passions, not their pocketbook, as they enter the workforce.

-For that reason, all admitted students full-time in the Master of International Affairs will receive funding assistance from The Bush School.
+Financial assistance comes in many forms.
+The centerpiece of our funding are competitive Bush School Scholarships, which provide some support for our students.
+All admitted students enrolled full-time in the Master of International Affairs will receive funding assistance from The Bush School.
 That’s right, you will receive funding help!
-No separate funding application is required for our scholarship awards.
+No separate funding application is required to be considered for a Bush School Scholarship.

 We recommend applicants submit and complete their application by the priority deadline to ensure it is considered for the best Bush School funding options.
 Applicants who complete their application after the priority application deadline, but on or before the final deadline, will still receive a Bush School Scholarship, but may miss the opportunity to be nominated for other funding awards.